The Boone Family in Davie County

 Erected by the Committee for the 250th Anniversary of Daniel Boone's Birthday, Inc., Howell Boone, Chairman

 Location.
 35° 54.54′ N, 80° 34.62′ W. Marker is in Mocksville, North Carolina, in Davie County.
 Marker can be reached from Yadkinsville Road.
+Located in Joppa Cemetery.
 Touch for map.
-Located in Joppa Cemetery.
 Marker is in this post office area: Mocksville NC 27028, United States of America.
+Touch for directions.

 Also see . . .
 Digital NC - Lagle Land Grant Map.
 The Lagle land grant map, researched and compiled by Hugh Andrew Lagle, documents the first owners of property in what is present-day Davie County.
 This appears to be the map on the marker.
 (Submitted on March 4, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.)